 As you can see all the beautiful pepto pink tile is off the walls and it’s all a fresh gray look with pops of gold.
 I found this functional shelving/towel rack that allows me to store items for guests (or me!) and hang hand towels as well.
 Also, if you don’t know this saying “Please don’t do coke in the bathroom” then you’re obviously not a real housewives fan!
 My older sister Ilissa got me this and it’s the funniest and cutest addition on the wall.

 While you can’t see the inside of the mirror, it is a functional medicine cabinet that I made into a space with a plug for my electric toothbrush and custom glass cuts for shelving to add perfumes, deodorant, etc. One of the best parts, though, of the bathroom is that I did get to keep the original pedestal sink.
 I think it adds a fun and frilly charm that I just couldn’t do away with!

 Nothing crazy here in the hallway other than taking away storage.
-What I took from the hallway was added in my master closet which is behind this wall.
-By adding storage in my bathroom, I could make sense of take away what was in the hallway.
+What I took from the hallway was added to my master closet which is behind this wall.
+By adding storage in my bathroom, I could make sense of taking away what was in the hallway.